Surrender and Return Policies

 The staff of the Bow Valley SPCA will offer the public other options before the decision to surrender is final.
 These options include:

-- obedience classes and/or seeking help from an animal behavioural specialist
+- Training classes and/or seeking help from an animal behavioural specialist.

-- place the pet with family or friends who will love and care for him/her.
+- Place the pet with family, friends, or a trusted community member who will love and care for him/her temporarily, or permanently.

-- check if there is a breed rescue group, for their breed of animal, and contact them
+- Check if there is a breed-specific rescue group and contact them.

-- check with the source of the pet. (i.e. the breeder- good ones will attempt to help with any problems or will take their animals back).
+- Check with the source of the pet (i.e. the breeder or original rescue/shelter - good ones will attempt to help with any problems or will take their animals back).

 Ownership of the animal must be signed over to the Bow Valley SPCA.
 The Bow Valley SPCA will make every possible effort to find a suitable forever home for the animal.
 The Bow Valley SPCA will provide the animal with food, shelter, ongoing veterinary care (including spay/neuter surgery), vaccinations, regular exercise, obedience training, love and attention for the duration of their stay at the Carla Cumming Sojonky Adoption Centre.